pursual/RaviTDC/README.md

 ## Setup

+The app is in a "tweets" folder.
+Go there.

-You should be able to npm install with the included /tweets/package.json.
-Then run "node app.js" in the "tweets" folder.
+You should be able to "npm install" the included "package.json".
+Then run "node app.js".
 The app runs on port 3000.

 ## Features